Murals to Faux Finishing including Marbling, Wood Graining, Instructions, Tips and Tricks, Marketing, How to Faux

 South American Mahogany Faux over drywall

-Though popular in interior designs of the 90′s I have seen a significant decrease in the use of them because of the permanence of them.
-As time went on and it came time to redecorate, the drywall built ins became an issue of weather to make them blend in with the rest of the rooms design ideas or to remove them altogether.
-In this case it was decided to faux wood grain the drywall built in to match the double set of entry doors which were made of a straight grain south American mahogany.
-In addition to faux wood graining the drywall built in it was also decided to carry the look a outside the home and faux wood grain the metal overhead garage doors to match the entry also.
+Though popular in interior designs of the 90’s I have seen a significant decrease in the use of them because of the permanence of them.
+As time went on and it came time to redecorate, the drywall built-ins became an issue of whether to make them blend in with the rest of the rooms design ideas or to remove them altogether.
+In this case, it was decided to faux wood grain the drywall built in to match the double set of entry doors which were made of a straight grain South American mahogany.
+In addition to faux wood graining, the drywall built in it was also decided to carry the look outside the home and faux wood grain the metal overhead garage doors to match the entry also.

 woodgraining faux finishing stain refinishing Art- Faux Designs 239 417 1888